Involuntary job loss is a tough experience! I’ve been laid off twice, and I know.

 Ask for a Severance Package

-Often, laid off employees are be offered a severance packages.
+Often, laid-off employees are offered severance packages.

 Severance varies by employer, situation, and location.